-Employed by Almer Components as chief engineer that he designed the Transcriptor arm along with the sweep arm and stylus brush.
-These designs were born, due to the lack of professional devices that were manufactured by various audio companies.
-It was his friend Brian Allan (who was an architect) suggested to David that they should take some photographs and send them to Hi-Fi News as a joke not thinking they would get published.
+Employed by Almer Components as chief engineer he designed the Transcriptors arm along with the sweep arm and stylus brush.
+These designs were born due to the lack of professional devices that were manufactured by various audio companies.
+It was his friend Brian Allan (who was an architect) who suggested to David that they should take some photographs and send them to Hi-Fi News as a joke not thinking they would get published.
 He was amazed to find in their next issue that the pictures had been published.
 David started producing the Transcriptor Arm and the accessories part-time in his flat, and in early 1963 he designed his first turntable, the Reference.
-While working at Almer Components, they offered him two room’s for thirty pounds a week situated above the Almer Components premises.
+While working at Almer Components, they offered him two rooms for thirty pounds a week situated above the Almer Components premises.

-After moving to the new factory he was now in the position to increase turntable production.
+After moving to the new factory he was now in a position to increase turntable production.
 A year later this resulted in his next design, the Saturn.
 The table was produced alongside the Hydraulic turntable.
 In 1969 the late Stanley Kubrick visited David at his Borehamwood factory and asked him if he could purchase a Hydraulic Reference to use in his latest film project.
 He let Stanley have the turntable.
 The turntable made its appearance in the bedroom and hospital scene of the 1971 classic, A Clockwork Orange which starred the much acclaimed actor Malcolm McDowell.
 Various turntable parts were also used in another Stanley Kubrick production, 2001 A Space Odyssey.
 Other designs included display turntables for various department stores.